 However, I will always be moving forward, and I’ll always be changing.
 So the only way to know everything about me is to stay in touch with me.

 As I said, I’m more of an explorer of everything.

 At first, I started alone but when it was too much work I invited my cousin and a school friend to join me.
-We’re the pillars of the team but we also have some more supporting members who always come forward when in need.
-We have currently 7 members on the team and I also hire some freelancers whenever in need.
+We’re the team’s pillars, but we also have some more supporting members who always come forward when in need.
+We currently have 7 members on the team, and I also hire some freelancers whenever in need.
 I’ve partnered with them as well for better pricing and availability.

 - Affiliate Marketing

 - Selling Online Through Amazon, Shopclues & eBay (Not doing anymore)

 - Google Adsense

 - Paid Posts, etc.

 Of course, affiliate marketing has been working great for you!
 What is the 2nd best monetization method that you love?